mwhudson/livefs-editor/README.md

 available for installation while the installer is running, even if the install is done offline.

+This will generate a new RSA 4096-bit GPG key, sign the package repository on the ISO with it, arrange for the public part to end up in `/etc/apt/trusted.gpg.d` in the installed system and then throw the private part away.
+You should be aware of this change to the default apt configuration!

 ### add-packages-to-pool

 **argument**: list of package names